Skip to Content

 • Common Ostrich – The fastest terrestrial bird is the Common Ostrich, able to sprint up to 43 mph on land.

 • Gentoo Penguin – These birds can swim up to 22 mph and are the fastest swimmers among avians.
+That’s vital, considering they are flightless and move on the ground by waddling.

 The primary driving force behind migration is food availability.